xipki/xipki/README.md

     ```sh
     tar xvf xipki-pki-<version>.tar.gz
     ```
-    The following steps use `$XIPKI_HOME` to point to the unpacked folder
+    The following steps use `$XIPKI_HOME` to point to the unpacked root folder

-* Adapt the database configuration (access rights read and write of database are required)
+* Adapt the database configuration (access rights read & write of database are required)

     ```sh
     $XIPKI_HOME/xipki/ca-config/ca-db.properties